chatid/chatid-mdwiki/chatbar/retailer-implementation.md

 #### Confirmation Page Logging

 On your confirmation page, use the [events.log](public-api-reference.md#events.log) API call with the `'conversion'` event.
-Use additional arguments to pass in all products purchased by the user:
+Use additional arguments to pass in all products the user purchased:

 ```javascript
 CID('events.log', 'conversion', {